Asian confederation reinforces support for Qatar World Cup

 Demands for Qatar's hosting rights to be reviewed have grown amid renewed allegations that it secured the tournament because of corrupt voting by members of FIFA's executive committee.

-The FBI's investigation of bribery and corruption at FIFA includes scrutiny of how football's governing body awarded World Cup staging rights to Qatar and Russia, hosts of the 2018 tournament.
+The FBI's investigation of bribery and corruption at FIFA includes scrutiny of how soccer's governing body awarded World Cup staging rights to Qatar and Russia, hosts of the 2018 tournament.

-Qatar and Russia have denied wrongdoing in the conduct of their bids, which were not the subject of charges announced by U.S. prosecutors a week ago against FIFA officials that stunned world football.
+Qatar and Russia have denied wrongdoing in the conduct of their bids, which were not the subject of charges announced by U.S. prosecutors a week ago against FIFA officials that stunned world soccer.

 The AFC gave its full backing to its member federation which was awarded the tournament by FIFA in December 2010, seeing off opposition from South Korea, Japan, Australia and the United States.